 Answering the question of “what is Agile SDLC” is straightforward.
 It is a set of values and principles that govern the software development life-cycle (SDLC).

 Why is this approach in particular, superior to all others?
 The answer to these questions lies in shifting the process focus to increase efficiency.
 This is achieved by close customer collaborations and redesigning the SDLC development plan.

-There are three main pillars forming the base of the philosophy behind Agile.
+Three main pillars are forming the base of the philosophy behind Agile.
 These pillars can be summarized as follows:

 Having an excellent tool does not necessarily mean having the best product.
 The Agile SDLC best practices involve an integration procedure of an incremental and an iterative process.
 First, the product is segmented into various incremental parts.
 Each part is called a build.
 Each build is further sliced up into unique iterations.
 An iteration covers 1-2 weeks.
-Teams work in parallel to tackle this iteration various operational tasks.
-Different Features are then, added in an incremental fashion.
+Teams work in parallel to tackle this iteration’s various operational tasks.
+Different Features are then, added incrementally.
 The output of each iteration is a working product.
 Customer feedback is received ahead of progressing to the next iteration, The same process is repeated until the final build accommodates all the features.

 An unbiased look at Traditional SDLC vs Agile will reveal that Agile saves your time.
 The traditional SDLC predicts each task in detail based on the requirement analysis step.
 Incorporating any new change is pushed through a vicious cycle of control management and prioritization.
 This approach suffers from focusing on producing documentation rather than working software.
 This leads to projects employing traditional SDLC exceeding the contract delivery time.

 Cost-effectiveness is one of the main features of Agile.
 It is cheaper to make changes when using this approach.
 Many customers prefer to estimate the budgets per sprint and not per-project basis.
 This gives them more control over their spending.
 The customer monitors the product changes, thus adhering to the budget is guaranteed.